goAuD/MyHomeLab/README.md

 | Diagnostics     | PRTG monitoring system                  | Ongoing           |

 > *Clonezilla creates a full, bootable disk image, allowing you to restore pfSense with all packages (e.g. pfBlockerNG, DNSBL, GeoIP, Tailscale, etc.) and settings intact.*

+### XML Configuration Backup via pfSense
+While this does not include the OS or packages, it is still an essential component for rapid rebuilds.

+Steps:

+- Go to Diagnostics - Backup & Restore
+- Select Download Configuration as XML
+- Optionally encrypt the file
+- Save it to your Cloud or secure external drive

+Restore:

+- Use the Web UI or console to upload your saved configuration

 ## Security Overview